chiel/domhelpers/README.md

 ### getClosest(element, selector)

-Get the closest element from `element` which matches `selector`.
-This includes the `element` itself.
+Get the closest parent from `element` which matches `selector` or `element` itself if it matches the selector.

 ```html
 <div class="el1">